jtschwar/cryoet-deepfinder/README.md

 ## System requirements
 **Deep Finder** has been implemented using **Python 3** and is based on the **Tensorflow** package.
 It has been tested on Linux (Debian 10), and should also work on Mac OSX as well as Windows.

 The algorithm needs an **Nvidia GPU** and **CUDA** to run at reasonable speed (in particular for training).
-The present code has been tested on Tesla K80 and M40 GPUs.
+The present code has been tested on NVIDIA A6000 and A100 GPUs.
 For running on other GPUs, some parameter values (e.g. patch and batch sizes) may need to be changed to adapt to available memory.

 ### Package dependencies
 Deep Finder depends on following packages.
 The package versions for which our software has been tested are displayed in brackets: